ummaycoc/wc.apl/README.md

 8. Now we enter a loop with `:Repeat`, the body of which is everything between `:Repeat` and `:EndRepeat`. `:Leave` is like `break` in other languages.
 9. `data` is assigned the next block of data read from `fd`. `80` tells the `⎕NREAD` function that we want to read characters (intuitive, right?). `≢data` counts the number of items in `data` and if this is zero (i.e. `data` is empty) we exit the loop.
 Otherwise we add that count to `c`.
 10. We then use `data∊nl` to find the newlines in `data` and sum these up with `+/` and add this sum to `l`.
-11. We no longer need the contents of `data` we only need to know where whitespace is, so we store a boolean vector describing this in `data`.
+11. We no longer need the contents of `data`; we only need to know where whitespace is, so we store a boolean vector describing this in `data`.
 Passing this to `words` counts the number of whitespace terminated words in `data`, which we add to `w`.
 But then, to account for word splitting, we use `1↑data` to get whether the first character we read _this iteration_ was a space and then negate that with `~`; we use `∧` to _and_ that against whether the last character in the _previous iteration_ was _not_ a space, and subtract that from the count.
 As in C, `0` is false and so `1∧1` is `1` and we only subtract `1` if the previous iteration's data ended with a nonspace _and_ this iteration's data started with one.
 12. We then store whether this iteration's data terminated with a nonspace character.
 13. Finally we close the file descriptor after the loop and return the line, word, and character counts in `res`.

 #### Performance Measurements
 Using [a user defined timing operator](https://dfns.dyalog.com/c_time.htm) we can time the `wc` function.
-On a 1.661GB file (which is just the `big.txt` file from the original Haskell post's repository repeated multiple times), I get (on my 11 inch early 2k15 MacBook Air) initially a run of 32.97 seconds and about the same on immediate subsequent runs.
+On a 1.661GB file (which is just the `big.txt` file from the original Haskell post's repository repeated multiple times), I initially get (on my 2.2 GHz Intel Core i7, 8 GB 1600 MHz DDR3 11-inch early 2k15 MacBook Air) a run of 32.97 seconds and about the same on immediate subsequent runs.
 Using the `time` terminal utility to run `wc` against the same file I get _user times_ ranging from 5.345s to 5.549s, so this first attempt is definitely slow compared to OSX's `wc` utility.
 If I comment out the line where `w` is calculated my initial running time on that same file is 4.32 seconds with subsequent runs hovering around 1.85 seconds, so clearly our word calculation is the culprit here (as was to be expected).

 ### Counting Words with Array Arithmetic
 Let's call the vector `s∊sp` vector `f` for _found_: `f←s∊sp`.
-We don't want to just count the ones in this vector as then consecutive whitespace characters would each count as a word; what we want to count is when we switch from non-whitespace to whitespace (or vice-versa), and we can accomplish this with the difference between adjacent values.
+We don't want to count only the ones in this vector, because consecutive whitespace characters would each count as a word; what we want to count is when we switch from non-whitespace to whitespace (or vice-versa), and we can accomplish this with the difference between adjacent values.
 This is easy in APL, it's just `(1↓f)-(¯1)↓f`:
 1. `¯` is "high minus" and is used to negate literals.
 2. `↓` is the drop function which drops a number of items from the value to the right.
 If the number on the left is positive, it drops that many from the _front_ of the value, if it is negative then it drops the absolute value of that many from the _back_ of the value.
 So `1↓f` is `f` without the first item and `(¯1)↓f` is `f` without the last item.
 3. `-` is subtraction, so we are subtracting values in `f` from the values to their left.
 For this particular `f` we get the following: